hugerte/hugerte/.github/ISSUE_TEMPLATE/bug_report.md

 - First affected version: …
 - Worked in version: …

+## ❤️ Thank you
+Thank you for taking the time to submit us this bug report!
+Maybe you have another two minutes for quickly [filling out a survey](https://hugerte.org)?
+Just in case.
+_(Please delete this section.)_

 ---

 If you'd like to see this fixed sooner, add a 👍 reaction to this post.